Confused.com: Management

-Chidwick remained in place until January 2012 and was succeeded by Admiral Group senior manager Nic Weng Kan followed by Martin Coriat.
+Chidwick remained in place until January 2012, and was succeeded by Admiral Group senior manager Nic Weng Kan followed by Martin Coriat.
 Coriat was MD of Admiral-owned French comparison site LeLynx.fr until he took up the position of Confused.com CEO in October 2013.

 In August 2012, Joby Russell stepped into the role of Marketing Director.
 After overseeing the launch of the 'Brian the Robot' campaign and later toy promotions, Russell left the role in May 2015 to take up the role of CMO at online estate agents Purplebricks.com.
-In late 2015 Paul Troy was appointed the CMO role at Confused.com.
+In late 2015, Paul Troy was appointed the CMO role at Confused.com.
 Troy had previously worked for Moneysupermarket between 2011 and 2013 where he created the 'You're so money supermarket' campaign.

 In September 2017, Louise O'Shea was appointed as CEO of Confused.com taking over from Martin Coriat who himself was appointed as chief executive of Admiral-owned French comparison website LeLynx.
 O'Shea was promoted to the CEO position from her role as finance director at Confused.com.

 In May 2018, Confused.com announced the appointment of Sam Day as chief marketing officer, replacing Troy.

-Awards

-Confused.com have been recipients of a number of marketing and industry awards: